-A controversial architecture movement is back in vogue with design fans as the relentless nostalgia trend continues to take center stage.
+Brutalism - a controversial architecture movement - is back in vogue with design fans as the relentless nostalgia trend continues to take centre stage.

-Probably the greatest example of the Brutalist style, the Barbican Estate represents a utopia for inner-city living.
-Located just 20 minutes from Leman Locke, I really recommend a visit.
-Your first glimpse of the Barbican will be the tops of its 3 tall residential towers, which loom over the city.
-Barbican flats, are now 95% privately owned, are sought after and pricey.
-Although a few original residents remain.
+Probably the greatest example of the Brutalist style, the Barbican Estate represents a utopia for inner-city living and is conveniently located just 20 minutes from Leman Locke.
+Your first glimpse of the Barbican will be the tops of its three tall residential towers which loom over the city.
+Barbican flats – which are now 95% privately owned - are sought after and pricey.
+Although a few original residents still remain.

-So who lives here I hear you ask?
-Well, young artists such the fashion designer Giles Deacon, hipsters (of course) and some folks who could tell you a thing or two about ‘the glory days’.
+So, who lives here, you might ask?
+Well, young artists such the fashion designer Giles Deacon, many hipsters (of course) and some folks who could tell you a thing or two about ‘the glory days’.

-The estate also hosts the Barbican Centre, the largest performing arts centre in Europe.
-A creative hub where boundaries are pushed in all major art forms.
-It’s also a great place to work from or play a spontaneous game of hide and seek.
+The estate also hosts the Barbican Centre - the largest performing arts centre in Europe and a creative hub where boundaries are pushed in all major art forms.
+It’s also a great place to work from, or play a spontaneous game of hide and seek.